-Funders like North Star Fund, Brooklyn Community The New York philanthropic community did come together Foundation and New York Foundation continue to tirelessly for many coordinating meetings and seemed to share a beat the drum of the imperative of State and City government great deal of information.
-It may be a result of the unusually to listen to communities and have committed their funds large number and diversity of funders in the region that the accordingly.
-The New York City and State governments philanthropic community did not create a single funder have heard their voices and acknowledged the need to collaborative that could function as the central, agreed-upon focus recovery resources in ways that decrease rather than locus of organizing.
-However, several collaborative efforts did increase inequality.
-It is not clear that Sandy recovery efforts emerge.
-For one, Philanthropy New York stepped up early can mitigate larger inequality trends in housing, low-wage and performed many of the functions that this best practice work and access to basic community resources that were item implies.
-But PNY was never the official coordinator of exacerbated by the storm, but New York funders have the philanthropic response to Hurricane Sandy and many certainly advocated long and hard to be sure that federal, foundations produced their own convenings on Sandy state and local government heard the message. recovery.
+The New York philanthropic community did come together for many coordinating meetings and seemed to share a great deal of information.
+It may be a result of the unusually large number and diversity of funders in the region that the philanthropic community did not create a single funder collaborative that could function as the central, agreed-upon locus of organizing.
+However, several collaborative efforts did emerge.
+For one, Philanthropy New York stepped up early and performed many of the functions that this best practice item implies.
+But PNY was never the official coordinator of the philanthropic response to Hurricane Sandy and many foundations produced their own convenings on Sandy recovery.
 With its fairly comprehensive Sandy response web pages, PNY was most likely considered the central information hub regarding the philanthropic community's recovery efforts.
 We possessed a certain imprimatur for New York-based funders when we were the designated leader of the NYRAG Gulf Coast Recovery Task Force.
 There was no such designated central voice with Hurricane Sandy.

 On pooled funds, Deutsche Bank gathered 15 funders to work in close partnership with the City Administration to create the New York City Housing & Neighborhood Recovery Donors Collaborative.
 This collaborative attracted \$3.255 million, which was distributed to 34 nonprofit organizations helping to restore and strengthen housing and neighborhoods.
-Deutsche was joined by AARP Foundation, Altman Foundation, Bank of America, Berkshire Taconic Community Foundation, Capital One, Citi Foundation, JPMorgan Chase, Goldman Sachs Bank USA, Hearst Foundations, HSBC Bank USA, New York Community Trust, The Rockefeller Brothers Fund, The Rockefeller Foundation, Robin Hood Foundation, and the Toyota Foundation.
+Deutsche was joined by AARP Foundation, Altman Foundation, Bank of America, Berkshire Taconic Community Foundation, Capital One, Citi Foundation, JPMorgan Chase, Goldman Sachs Bank USA, Hearst Foundations, HSBC Bank USA, New York Community Trust, The Rockefeller Brothers Fund, The Rockefeller Foundation.
+Robin Hood Foundation, and the Toyota Foundation.
 An administrator hired to facilitate the collaborative also ensured that grants were coordinated with the efforts of the Brooklyn Community Foundation and The Staten Island Foundation though they did not directly contribute.
 In addition, the Mayor's Fund to Advance New York City, the fiscal agent for the collaborative, contributed over \$600,000 in matching funds for a portion of the grants.
 The group continues to meet and share information.
 The Mayor's Fund's larger general disaster recovery fund could be considered a "pooled fund," but it is actually a quasi-government agency that is designed to receive private funds rather than function as a coordinating body for philanthropic concerns.